hkustenterprize/PowerResearch/README.md

 # PowerResearch
-Fundamental Research for under standing robot power use, SW and HW.
+Fundamental Research for understanding robot power use, SW and HW.